nk-reddy/personal-website-v2/README.md

 # Personal Website

 An Astro site hosted on Vercel.
-Writing is mirrored from [Nikhil Reddy on Substack](https://reddynk.substack.com/); Substack is the only publishing interface.
+Writing is mirrored from Substack, which is the only publishing interface.

 ## Publish an article